josephikim/mixology-app/README.md

 Next you need to seed your database with application data using the seeding scripts `seedDrinks.js` and `seedDrinkVideos.js`.
 These scripts assume that you are running a local instance of MongoDB and your environment variables are properly configured in `.env.development`.
 Make sure to run the following scripts in order (First `seedDrinks.js` then `seedDrinkVideos.js`).

-Seed database drinks documents by running `node seedDrinks.js`
+Seed drink documents by running `node seedDrinks.js`

 - This script connects to our Mongo instance, makes network calls to The CocktailDB API for drink data, and updates the `drinks` collection in our database with new drink documents.
 If the script runs successfully, you should see a success message in the terminal (`Database seeded!`) and the new database documents should be visible in our `drinks` collection.

-Seed database drinks documents with video data by running `node seedDrinkVideos.js`
+Seed drink documents' video data by running `node seedDrinkVideos.js`

-- This script connects to our Mongo instance, makes network calls to the Youtube Data API for video data corresponding to each drink in our database, and updates the `drinks` collection in our database with drink documents containing video data.
-If the script runs successfully, you should see a success message in the terminal (`Drink videos updated successfully!`) and the new drink data should be visible in our `drinks` collection.
+- This script connects to our Mongo instance, makes network calls to the Youtube Data API for video data corresponding to each document in our `drinks` collection, and updates those documents with the returned video data.
+If the script runs successfully, you should see a success message in the terminal (`Drink videos updated successfully!`) and the updated documents should be visible in our `drinks` collection.
-- Depending on your access policy, Youtube Data API may limit the number and frequency of calls it will accept from a given client.
+- Depending on your access policy, the Youtube Data API may limit the quantity and frequency of calls it will accept from a given client.
 You may set or remove this limit manually using the line `.limit(20)` inside the `seedVideos` funtion.
 Depending on what the Youtube API returns, you may need to run `seedDrinkVideos.js` multiple times in order to seed every drink document in your database.

 ## Run the app

-Once you've verified Node has been installed, install Mixology App dependencies using `npm install`.
+Once you've verified Node and MongoDB has been installed and your database has been properly seeded, install Mixology App dependencies using `npm install`.

 To run the app in development mode, run the command `npm run dev`.
-This triggers a workflow which lints the code, checks for correct typing via the TyepScript compiler, bundles the frontend code using Webpack and serves up the Node app in your local environment via Webpack Dev Server.
-Once the workflow is complete, you should be able to see that the server is running in the terminal.
+This triggers a workflow which lints the source code, checks for correct typing via the TyepScript compiler, bundles the frontend code using Webpack and serves up the Node app in your local environment via Webpack Dev Server.
+Once the workflow is complete, you should be able to see the server running in the terminal.
 If it started correctly, the following message will appear in the terminal, `Server started at http://localhost:3000`.
-Try visiting `http://localhost:8080` in your browser to verify the app is running.
+Then try visiting `http://localhost:8080` in your browser to verify that you can access the frontend.

-To run the app in production mode, first run `npm run build` NOTE: Make sure you've created a `.env.production` file with required environment variables before running this command!
+To run the app in production mode, first run the command `npm run build`.
+NOTE: Make sure you've created a `.env.production` file with required environment variables before running this command!
 This will bundle the source code and static assets using Webpack and emit them into the `dist` folder.
-Once you've verified the bundled files, run `npm run pm2` to start the application as a background process using the process management tool PM2.
-You can use any process manager of your choice, but PM2 works well with Node.js applications.
+Once you've verified the bundled files have been produced, run `npm run pm2` to start the application as a background process using the process management tool PM2.
+You can use any process manager of your choice, but PM2 generally works well with Node applications.

 ## Authentication